dwarvesf/playground/Engineering/Mobile/The structure of the command line app.md

 ### The `help` command/flags for documentation

-The lack of user interface required some guild on how to use the command line app.
+The lack of a user interface means we require some guide on how to use the command line app.
 There are 2 types of help: the subcommand and the flag.

 **[command `help`]**

-This `help` subcommand usually using when you begin with a new CLI app.
-It will print out the details how to use the app, all the commands, subcommands, options, flags.
+This `help` subcommand usually used when you start out with a new CLI app.
+It will print out details on how to use the app, all the commands, subcommands, options, and flags.

 Ex: `git help`